 Task 4: Review FBA Deliveries (if shown)

-This task appears if you sell on Amazon and hold stock in EU FBA warehouses.
+This step appears if you sell on Amazon and hold stock in EU FBA warehouses.

 Amazon reports sometimes show stock arriving that isn’t clearly marked as coming from another Amazon warehouse.
 You’ll need to confirm whether each inbound movement is: